-Finally all of the school year expenses come to a brief halt — sports uniforms, fundraising purchases, music lessons, and more.
+Finally, all of the school year expenses come to a brief halt — sports uniforms, fundraising purchases, music lessons, and more.
 And while it’s easy to spend money in the summertime too, you can totally have a memorable summer without wringing out the last dollar from your wallet.

 I decided to put together a creative list of free summer activities.
 I thought of activities from way back when I was a kid all the way through the things my own kids have enjoyed as they’ve grown up.

-Free Summer Fun Ideas
+Free Fun Summer Activities

 This list of fun summer activities for weens through teens won’t cost you a dime!